VT-Evia/content-discipline/stage4/activity.md

 Students can take topic collections created in Markdown for the [Stage 3 activities](../stage3/activities.md) or convert to Markdown topics one of the suggested example documents to examine from the [Identifying Content Types and Relationships](../stage1/activity-identifyingcontenttypes.md) in Stage 1.

 Each Markdown file should contain a single topic representing an item in a collection or a section in one of the example documents to examine.
 Follow the formatting requirements in the template's README file.
-For a hypothetical collection of songs og the summer (2025 version), each file could have a fixed struture as follows:
+For a hypothetical collection of songs of the summer (2025 version), each file could have a fixed structure as follows:

 ``` markdown
 ---